All blogs / A next-generation OpenAI Gym with adversarial environments and active competitions.

 That insight is what led us here.
-We're now focused on building the best place for engineers, data scientists, and researchers to experiment with cutting-edge techniques in the broad field of artificial intelligence and get recognized for pushing the boundaries.
+We're now focused on building the best place for engineers, data scientists, researchers, and hobbyists to experiment with cutting-edge techniques in the broad field of artificial intelligence and get recognized for pushing the boundaries.

 Here's our three main goals for the platform:

-We've already built out the infrastructure that will help us scale from hundreds of games to thousands and beyond.
+We've already built out the infrastructure that will help us scale from hundreds of multiplayer simulations to thousands and beyond.